microsoft/ivy/language.md

         bit := ~bit
     }

+In fact, you will never see a pair of empty parentheses in IVY.
 An action can also have return parameters.
 For example:

     action swap(a:t,b:y) returns (c:t,d:t) = {
         c := b;